 From August through May, Upward Bound participants are provided support services to develop the total person and to encourage academic progress and improvement.
 Read more about our services below.

 Academic Year Events

-Tutoring is offered during the week at IUPUI.
+Tutoring is offered virtually through Zoom each week.
 Tutoring sessions are for the purposes of improving students’ GPAs, preparing for the End-of-Course Assessment, getting ready for the SAT/ACT, and enhancing study skills.

 Programming is offered to support and to augment high school instruction as well as to provide opportunities for career exploration and the development of success skills.